 - Honey bees short on water may decide to try the neighbor’s swimming pool or bird bath.
 Since this can put a strain on the relationship, put out some water for your bees.
-A bird bath with rocks, a bucket with a wet rag, or a drip irrigation line can all be used to slack the bees’ thirst.
+A bird bath with rocks, a bucket with a wet rag, or a drip irrigation line can all be used to slake the bees’ thirst.

-- Your hive may seem testy or even aggressive when you go near.
-Even though your colony was docile as a newborn babe up till now, they may suddenly seem hostile.
+- Your bees may seem testy or even aggressive when you go near.
+Even though your colony was docile as a newborn babe up till now, it may suddenly seem hostile.
 This is natural when supplies of food and water start running low.
 Don’t go routing around inside your hive looking for what’s wrong.
 The way they see it, you are what’s wrong.
 Give them some space during this time, and they will resume their sweet dispositions when the days cool.

 - Beware of robbing bees.
 Bees from robust colonies may decide that the easiest way to stock the pantry is to steal supplies from a weaker hive.
 If you see evidence of robbing—bees wrestling on the landing board or fighting in the air—reduce the entrances of weak hives.
 This may seem counter-intuitive during a hot spell, but it could save your colony.

 - Provide lots of ventilation.
 Bees cool the interior of the hive by fanning, but for fanning to work, the air needs a place to come in and a place to go out.
 Since you may be reducing your entrance to prevent robbing, it is extra important to use a screened bottom, a screened inner cover, a slatted rack, or a small upper entrance.